Instagram Hottie Lyna Perez Leaves Little To The Imagination In Sheer Turtleneck & Minuscule Daisy Dukes

 “Are you wearing a turtleneck?????
 I barely noticed that……sorry..!” a third social media user remarked.

-“Didn’t notice it was a turtleneck until I read the caption,” fourth person stated.
+“Didn’t notice it was a turtleneck until I read the caption,” a fourth person stated.

-That photo also proved to be a popular upload for Lyna Perez.
+That photo also proved to be a popular upload for Lyna.
 To date, the snap has garnered over 139,000 likes and more than 2,100 comments from her loyal fans.